UuqV/sol-poker/src/README.md

 List of args and accounts needed for each smart contract method.

 The "House" represents the casino, with treasury and signing authority.
-The "Player" represents a seat at the table, the user's wallet.
+The "Player" represents a seat at the round, the user's wallet.

-# initDealer
+# initTable
-Master account governing rounds at tables.
+Master account governing rounds at rounds.
+You should just fetch these tables instead of using this function.

 Accounts:
 ```
-newAccount: seed: 'dealer'
+newAccount: seed: 'table'
 payer: House
 ```
 Example Objects:
 ```
 [
   {
-    "publicKey": Pubkey from dealer seed,
+    "publicKey": Pubkey from table seed,
     "account": {
       "lastId": 1
     }